Didntknow123123/Win-Xp-official-themes/README.md

 # Win-Xp-official-themes
-This pack with official Windows XP themes: Luna (with olive green and silver), Royale (with noir), Zune and Embedded
+This repository has official Windows XP themes:
+Luna (with olive green and silver),
+Royale (with noir),
+Zune,
+Embedded.